-- Conduct an independent review to ensure that the developed models are reliable, aligned with their intended use, legal regulations and internal regulations, - To ensure that validation activities are performed in accordance with the validation plan, - To provide a better understanding of the limitations and potential shortcomings of the model, - To prepare and update the policy and implementation principles needed in the validation process
+- Conduct an independent review to ensure that the developed models are reliable, aligned with their intended use, legal regulations and internal regulations, - To ensure that validation activities are performed in accordance with the validation plan, - To provide a better understanding of the limitations and potential shortcomings of the model, - To prepare and update the policy and implementation principles needed in the validation process. - To review new service and products of the Bank to assess whether they are a model or not (PARP).

 18.3.
-Internal Control Group
+Internal Control Directorate

-Internal Control Group consists of Branch Internal Control department and Head Office and Subsidiaries Internal Control departments.
-Internal Control Group;
+Internal Control Directorate consists of Branch Internal Control department, Head Office and Subsidiaries Internal Control departments, Process Control department and Non-Financial Risk Analytics department.
+Internal Control Directorate;

-- Controls according to the prepared working guidelines whether all the transactions of the Bank are carried out in compliance with the laws, legislations and all related regulations, Board decisions and directives and instructions from Head Office, within appropriate and determined limits, - Controls whether balance sheet and statutory reports are in compliance with existing laws, regulations, notifications, circulars and prospectuses, - Ensures that measures are taken against the risks that may arise, - Carries out necessary activities for ensuring that the controls on Bank's activities are standardized and realized according to certain rules - Acts as a consultant about the risks regarding the activity fields and projects to be realized in various units of the Bank, when necessary.
+- Controls according to the prepared working guidelines whether all the transactions of the Bank are carried out in compliance with the laws, legislations and all related regulations, Board decisions and directives and instructions from Head Office, within appropriate and determined limits, - Controls whether balance sheet and statutory reports are in compliance with existing laws, regulations, notifications, circulars and prospectuses, - Ensures that measures are taken against the risks that may arise, - Carries out necessary activities for ensuring that the controls on Bank's activities are standardized and realized according to certain rules, - Acts as a consultant about the risks regarding the activity fields and projects to be realized in various units of the Bank, when necessary.

 The principle is that before basic internal control activities are realized in a risk-based manner also in the branches to cover the activities of all the units centrally and the risks related to the activities occur, preventive checkpoints should be formed, thereby mitigating and managing the risks.
-Besides central controls, on-site internal controls are carried out in all the branches of our Bank and transactions are checked.
+Besides central controls, internal controls are carried out in all the branches of our Bank and transactions are checked.
 In addition to branch control activities, periodic controls are also carried out for subsidiaries and major Head Office departments/ processes.
 For the issues in need of urgent measures to be taken, Internal Control is notified urgently.
 Branch authorities are also informed on the issue.

 Internal control staff in the branches does not perform any executive activities as those in the Head Office.
 In realizing internal control activities, related working guidelines are complied with.
 Working guidelines include the legal regulations, changes in the products and services kept up-to-date to ensure that they are reflected on control activities instantly.
 In parallel with the changes to occur in the regulations, new checkpoints are added and obsolete ones are removed.

 18.4.
-Operational and IT Risk Management Group
+Operational and Information Risk Management Directorate

-The seven operational risk categories defined in Basel-II Report as of June 2006, have been enriched by ING as "non-financial risk" under the following ten categories; Compliance Risks, Control Risks, Unauthorized Activity Risks, Processing Risks, Employment Practices Risks, Personal and Physical Security Risks, Continuity Risks, Internal and External Fraud Risks and Information Technology Risks.
+The seven operational risk categories defined in Basel-II Report as of June 2006, have been enriched by ING as "nonfinancial risk" under the following ten categories; Compliance Risks, Control Risks, Unauthorized Activity Risks, Processing Risks, Employment Practices Risks, Personal and Physical Security Risks, Continuity Risks, Internal and External Fraud Risks and Information Technology Risks.

-Operational and IT Risk Management Group's duties are to provide the necessary support for management of these risk categories except Compliance Risk by the business lines and other functions in ING and ING Subsidiaries as well as providing guidance on implementation of ING Policy and Standards, ensuring information flow via various reports, coordinating relevant corporate governance meetings calculating Operational Risk Economic and Regulatory Capital and organizing training programs on operational risk management and related subjects.
+Operational and Information Risk Management Directorate's duties are to provide the necessary support for management of these risk categories except Compliance Risk by the business lines and other functions in ING and ING Subsidiaries as well as providing guidance on implementation of ING Policy and Standards, ensuring information flow via various reports, coordinating relevant corporate governance meetings calculating Operational Risk Economic and Regulatory Capital and organizing training programs on operational risk management and related subjects.